rlaplaza/libarvo/README.md

 ### conda

-Another option to install the Python API that doesn't require a compiler is with conda.
+(TO BE ADDED) Another option to install the Python API that doesn't require a compiler is with conda.

 ```shell
 conda install -c conda-forge libarvo